 - Add in 8 ounces of Cellentani pasta or your pasta of choice.
 Make sure to adjust your time depending on which pasta shape you use.
 See post for more details.

-- Add 2 Tbsp of flour and 2 Tbsp of melted butter in a pressure safe pan, stir to combine and cover.
+- Add 2 tablespoon of flour and 2 tablespoon of melted butter in a pressure safe pan, stir to combine and cover.
 Place rack in the high position over the pasta and place the pan on top.
 Put on the pressure lid and make sure to turn the valve to seal.
 Pressure Cook on high for 8 minutes.
 Allow to natural release for 2 minutes and manually release the remaining pressure.
 Add the roux from the pan into the pasta and broth and stir.

 - Add in 1 cup of half & half or whole milk.
 Turn the sear/saute on medium.
 Add in 3 cups of cheese and stir until melted.

 - Crumble 6 (half) pieces of bacon into mac and cheese and stir.
 Reserve 2 (half) pieces of bacon for garnish or if you aren't topping with cheese, add in all of the bacon.

 - Top the bacon mac and cheese with a little more cheese of your choice and the 2 remaining pieces of bacon crumbled.
 Broil with the TenderCrisp lid for 5-10 minutes or until the cheese has melted and starts to brown.
 Sprinkle with a little Chipotle powder for a kick.
 Serve & Enjoy!

 Louise is a full-time recipe creator and food blogger @ The Salted Pepper.
 She has over 30 years of experience with cooking and recipe development.
 She owned a restaurant for several years and was a full-time RN until retiring to blog full-time.

 Louise has several very active Facebook groups that help people with the basics of cooking and getting the most out of the Ninja Foodi.